MangoTheCat/testCoverage/README.md

 and HTML report which allows you to see your code, with highlights to show whether the the code is tested or not.
 This can also be broken down by test script while assessing which scripts need to be extended.

-This package uses the alternate parser of R-3.0 to instrument R code, and record whether the code is run by tests.

 ## Install
 Installation from github requires the devtools package to be installed.